AshWilliams1992/reactApp/README.md

 # reactApp
-A simple react ecommerce app, with json and animations
+A simple react e-commerce app, with json and animations.